Resolvecall Debt Collectors (Resolve Call) – Should You Pay?

 Who Are Resolvecall?

-Resolvecall is a company that specialises in sending letters and calling individuals to retrieve debt on behalf of their clients.
+Resolvecall is a debt collection company that specialises in sending letters and calling people to retrieve debt on behalf of their clients.
 They work in a number of industries but are frequently used by utility companies, loan providers and banks.
+They specialise in collecting “bad debt” from companies, which is debt the company doesn’t have the time or resources to chase, and they attempt to collect the debt on the other companies’ behalf.

 More About Resolvecall

 Receiving contact from Resolvecall may take you by surprise.
 After all, it is unlikely that you will have ever heard of this company before.
-Because they act as a debt collection agency, Resolvecall is working on behalf of another company.
+This is because ResolveCall acts as a debt collection agency, working on behalf of another company.
 You may owe money to this other company, or you may believe there is a mistake – more on both situations below.

 Some well-known companies that Resolvecall has been known to collect debt for include but are not limited to: